 The health care legislation affects people living in the US, citizen or visa holders as this is where you will get treatment.
 Therefore, citizenship status does not matter, only legal residency an important condition in this bill.
 Based on a place of residency test, you may or may not have to pay for this insurance coverage as an American living in a foreign country.

 Here is the rule.
 If you live in the USA you must pay or have a penalty for exempting out.
 Most of the health care reform will start in 2014.
-Therefore, unless the law is changed expats will not be required to buy health insurance like the rest of the Americans because they are paying for it in another country anyway, and will not use it.
+Therefore, unless the law is changed ex-pats will not be required to buy health insurance like the rest of the Americans because they are paying for it in another country anyway, and will not use it.
 They are not resident (see US tax code resident test) even though they are citizens.
-Therefore expats do not need to purchase insurance ( I am not a legal or tax expert, just my understanding of this new insurance bill).
-I think this is very fair for me as an US expatriate not paying for the new US health care bill.
+Therefore ex-pats do not need to purchase insurance ( I am not a legal or tax expert, just my understanding of this new insurance bill).
+I think this is very fair for me as a US expatriate not paying for the new US health care bill.

-I make very little because of the currency exchange, but if would be a burden with another tax, it would be a huge disincentive for work and productivity.
-I live in Poland, a post communist country and I have seen with my own eyes how socialism destroys the economy.
+I make very little because of the currency exchange, but it would be a burden with another tax, it would be a huge disincentive for work and productivity.
+I live in Poland, a post-communist country and I have seen with my own eyes how socialism destroys the economy.
 Socialism is fine until you run out of other people’s money.
 Obama has done something that he really is not aware of the full effects.
 Ronald Reagan said ‘government is the problem’.
-I am pro-government just not a socialist and if you are come to the former eastern bloc and live like I do.
+I am pro-government just not a socialist and if you are come to the former eastern bloc and live as I do.

-The impact for consumers if you live in the US will be of course different and rule for residency for expats will be strict.
+The impact for consumers if you live in the US will be of course different and the rule for residency for ex-pats will be strict.
 Foreign multinational employees will also be exempt from buying these health care insurance premiums.

 I am not for socialized medicine personally.
 The government that governs least governs best.
-However, I will have to wait and see what impact this will have for the US economy as a whole and the political process.
-Congress, the House of representatives, the Office of the President has given this a green light so the American people have spoken.
-I am just glad as an expat I will not have to pay double for national health care insurance.
+However, I will have to wait and see what impact this will have on the US economy as a whole and the political process.
+Congress, the House of Representatives, the Office of the President has given this a green light to the American people have spoken.
+I am just glad as an ex-pat I will not have to pay double for national health care insurance.